stewest/react-sprint-graph/README.md

 ## Local

+- yarn isntall

-For local development run `npm run dev-server` or `yarn dev-server` in a separate terminal and provide JIRA url, your username and password.
+- For local development run `npm run dev-server` or `yarn dev-server` in a separate terminal and provide JIRA url, your username and password.

+- Then in a new terminal, run `yarn start dev` with the above url ^^

 ## License